Collins Aerospace

-Collins Aerospace is an American aviation and defence technology company, which is one of the world's largest suppliers of the aerospace and defence products.
+Collins Aerospace is an American aviation and defense technology company, which is one of the world's largest suppliers of aerospace and defense products.
 It was formed in 2018 from the merger between Rockwell Collins and UTC Aerospace Systems.
 Headquartered in Charlotte, North Carolina, it is a subsidiary of RTX Corporation.

 History

 On November 26, 2018, United Technologies announced the completion of its Rockwell Collins acquisition, after which it merged its newly acquired business with UTC Aerospace Systems to form Collins Aerospace.
 This acquisition controversially led to multiple class action lawsuits being filed against the company alleging that the executives deliberately misled its shareholders on the nature of the acquisition.

 The new company reported $26 billion of combined sales in 2019 and is composed of 68,000 employees.
 In 2020 United Technologies merged with Raytheon Company to form Raytheon Technologies, which has since renamed itself to RTX Corporation.

 In July 2023, Collins agreed to sell its actuation and flight controls business unit to French multinational Safran in an all-cash deal worth $1.8 billion.
+However, the Italian government used its Golden Share in Microtecnica to veto the sale in the belief it would give Safran the commercial ability to sabotage Eurofighter components production.
+RTX is legally challenging the use of the veto.

-On 24 January 2024, Collins announced an investment of over £16 million at its Kilkeel site in Co Down for developing advanced passenger seating for wide-body and twin-aisle aircraft.
+On January 24, 2024, Collins announced an investment of over £16 million at its Kilkeel site in Co Down for developing advanced passenger seating for wide-body and twin-aisle aircraft.
 This investment was announced by Joe Kennedy III, US Special Envoy to Northern Ireland for Economic Affairs.